Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 ### Acknowledgements

 I would like to thank:
-- my mentor Jonathan for his patentience, knowledge, experience and support.
+- My mentor Jonathan for his patentience, knowledge, experience and support.
 - Kevin and Michael, mentors at Code Institute, who took the time to check my workspace, my project and lead me towards the answers I was looking for without giving me the answers.
 - My wife, Alba, for het patience and taking care of our newborn baby, Zoë, while finishing up this project.
 - Code Institute Student Care for checking in with me, keeping me motivated, and being understanding about the fact that becoming a new father meant that my priorities were split between my studies, work and childcare duties.